Home » Side Dishes » Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf

 • Butter – FLAVOR

-• Chicken stock – needed for flavor and moisture
+• Chicken stock or chicken broth – needed for flavor and moisture

 • Apple cider or apple juice – adds a great apple flavor to simmer the wild rice in